-Spring is the season to organize and refresh to prepare for the warmer months ahead.
+Spring is the season to organize prepare for the warmer months ahead.
 While it’s important to have a cleaned-out garage and fresh kitchen, it’s also important to review your insurance policies and take stock of what you have and what you may need.

-Taking the time to complete a thorough review of your insurance policies is an important yearly practice to ensure that you and your loved ones are protected for the future and knowing you have the policies in place to keep financial worries at bay may provide some much-needed peace of mind.
+Taking the time to complete a thorough review of your insurance policies is an important yearly practice.
+Knowing what policies you have in place will ensure that you and your loved ones are protected for the future.
+This simple practice can keep financial worries at bay and may provide some much-needed peace of mind.

-A lot of people set and forget their insurance policies, thinking once they are purchased, it is out of sight, out of mind.
+A lot of people set and forget their insurance policies.
+Once they are purchased, it is often, out of sight, out of mind.
 This works for most of the year, but it is important to periodically take stock of what has changed and how that might affect you and your family’s needs.

 Auto Insurance: If you have a new car, new state of residence, or new drivers, all these things can affect your insurance.
 Take a look at your policy to make sure no changes are needed.